 College of Integrative Sciences

-In addition to majoring in one department or program in NSM, CIS students take the following courses for a minimum of six, and a maximum of nine credits.
+In addition to majoring in one department or program in NSM, students in the CIS take the following courses for a minimum of six and a maximum of nine credits.

-Two Upper-level Electives (2.0 credits).
+- Two upper-level electives (2 credits).
 Upper-level courses should provide core-skills from a discipline outside the primary major.
-Accordingly, these courses typically should be hosted by a department other than that of the student’s foundational major.
-The course catalogue contains a list of courses identified as interdisciplinary and appropriate for the college.
+Accordingly, these courses are typically hosted by a department other than the student’s foundational major.
+The course catalog contains a list of courses identified as interdisciplinary and appropriate for the college.
 Courses not on this list may potentially be used to fulfill elective requirements, based on consultation with the CIS academic advisor.
 In general, the specific electives used to fulfill this requirement must be determined in consultation with a student’s CIS linked-major advisor.

-Two semesters of a Journal Club or Seminar (0.5–1.0 credit).
+- Two semesters of a journal club or seminar (.5–1 credit).
 The two journal clubs/seminar series must be in different disciplines.
-CIS221/222 cannot be used to fulfill this requirement.
+CIS221/CIS222 cannot be used to fulfill this requirement.

-Senior Capstone Colloquium (0.5 credits).
+- Senior capstone colloquium (.5 credits).
 Two semesters of the capstone colloquium are required.
 In this course, senior CIS fellows present their research to their peers/junior CIS fellows.